FedericoBaldi/Courses-exercises/Ethereum Blockchain Developer Bootcamp With Solidity/README.md

         the one who pays the gas fee is always the one who initiated the transaction/function

         every transaction/function is atomic and can interact with other contracts or owned accounts

-    - General Info

-        smart contracts get compiled and sent to the blockchain as a transaction.

-        it’s always good to save the owner of the smart contract, the one that created the contract in the deploy.
-You can save the address of “msg.sender” in the constructor as the owner.

-        with “require” we can add controls to our functions. it is like if else exception.

-        if we want to destroy/stop a smart contract, we can create a function that calls “selfdestruct” receiving an address where to send the remaining Eth.
-Of course we can not really destroy a smart contract because, once mined, the blockchain is immutable.
-We are just going to remove it from the state, it will not available in the blocks afterwards anymore.